Middleton family: Grandparents of Michael Middleton

 Olive's husband was Leeds-born (Richard) Noël Middleton (1878–1951), who boarded at Clifton College until 1896.
 Although accepted to study at New College, Oxford, he chose to commence his legal training in Leeds whilst attending law lectures at Victoria University, Leeds.
-In 1898, as a member of the Leeds Law Students' Society, Noël partook in debating competitions.
+In 1898 and 1899, as a member of the Leeds Law Students' Society, Noël partook in debating competitions.

 Noël Middleton "married the aristocrat", Olive, at the Mill Hill Chapel in Leeds in 1914.
 In 1919, he retired as a solicitor from the legal practice in Leeds he shared with Sir William Henry Clarke (1861–1930) who had served his clerkship in Leeds with Middleton's father, John William Middleton (1839–1887) and was a City of Leeds councillor alongside Olive's father.

 Members of the Middleton family were politically active – "staunch Conservatives" (Tories) and adhered to High Church Anglicanism.
 They were close to the Venerable Archdeacon J.B.
 Seaton (Oxford) who, in 1921, officiated at the funeral of Noël Middleton's brother, solicitor Gilbert Middleton, at the wedding of Gilbert's daughter Margaret in Leeds in 1925 and his son Alan's wedding in 1926 at St. Mary Abbots Church, Kensington at which the groomsmen reportedly included Alan's brother John, a Winchester alumni and Christ Church, Oxford graduate in Jurisprudence and their uncle, solicitor Noël Middleton.

-Noël Middleton was a co-founder of the Yorkshire Symphony Orchestra and a regular guest at musical soirées at Harewood House, home of Princess Mary, Princess Royal.
+Noël Middleton was a co-founder of the Yorkshire Symphony Orchestra and a regular guest at musical soirées at Harewood House, home of Mary, Princess Royal.
 He was reported in November 1949 as representing the Leeds Musical Festival Committee when conversing with the Princess and her son, George Lascelles, 7th Earl of Harewood at the Leeds Civic Hall.
+His daughter Anne Margaret Middleton married James Barton, Violinist; member of Allegri Quartet.

 In 1909, Middleton was a committee member of the Leeds Art Gallery alongside architect Sydney Kitson (1871–1937).

 Olive Middleton's family had contributed to the political life of both the UK and to the civic life of Leeds, especially in the areas of education, housing, and public health, for several generations.
 Her father, Francis Martineau Lupton, was a landowner and lead magistrate who dealt with probate matters for the Leeds and West Riding Court.
 The 1899 House of Commons Parliamentary Papers record Lupton as being instrumental in establishing a Parliamentary Inquiry into the religious education for dissenting Protestants.